 Whilst containing all the facts, some (whisky) books can be dry and boring, this book is neither.
 It has character and is interesting.
 It has depth, has been researched, and encompasses a world and its ways.
 It reveals a political history of whisky and Scotland and our present position as a milk cow for foreign establishments.

 So, what kind of man writes whisky books like this…..?
 A man who understands the construction of a dram, a man who is practical and knowledgeable with a view of the bigger picture.
 A clever person who trained as a lawyer, a charming, humorous man who can get his head down and complete a body of work.
 A man who appreciates drink!

-I intended to interview Charles, but we end up just blethering ~ we talk about distilleries with worm tubs; Lochnagar, Talisker, Old Pulteney.
-Worm tubs offer a quicker condensing than modern condensers.
-The vapour has less copper contact ~ so, if you wish to have more copper contact you warm the water in the worm tubs and the vapour trails into the coils further before condensing, thus purifying and lightning the spirit slightly more.
-It’s minute details like this that allow each distillery to produce such different spirit, and details like this which are endlessly fascinating.
+I intended to interview Charles, but we end up just blethering ~ we talk about distilleries with worm tubs; Lochnagar, Talisker, and Old Pulteney.
+Worm tubs offer quicker condensing than modern condensers.
+The vapour has less copper contact ~ so, if you wish to have more copper contact you warm the water in the worm tubs and the vapour trails into the coils further before condensing, thus purifying and lightening the spirit slightly.
+It’s minute details like this that allow each distillery to produce such different spirits, and details like this which are endlessly fascinating.

 He says that distilling is all to do with the impurities you leave in.
 Charging the stills low and running slowly allows lots of copper contact.
 If your stills are small you will create a different spirit structure than if you have small stills and charge them high – never mind talking about tall stills and shell and tube condensers ~ it’s all Dram Architecture and I love it!